gregorydsouza/gregorydsouza.github.io/_posts/2023-09-29-Critical-Radius-of-Insulation.md

 # Definition of the Critical Radius

-There exists a point where the two competing properties listed earlier balance each other out, which we call the critical radius:
+These two competing properties do not vary linearly, and there exists a point where they balance each other out, which we call the critical radius.

+Let us consider the fluid flow example from earlier with its insulation at the critical radius, illustrated as follows:

 ![](/images/CriticalRadius/PipeDiagram1.svg)